workshopdemos/doggos-gse/README_BridgeForGit-Admin & Developer.md

 Section 3:

+Select the burger icon (three vertical lines), File -> Open Folder (Ensure the open folder is pointing to /home/developer and selct OK).

+From the command line Terminal.
+Run the command: cd /home/developer

-From the Workspace, Clone the newly mapped github repo.
+Now Clone the newly mapped github repo.
-Command: git clone git@github.com:theworkshopuser/doggos-cust6.git
+Command: git clone git@github.com:theworkshopuser/doggos-custXX.git

-Replace the doggos-cust6.git with user id number.
-For instance if you are user 16, then it will be doggos-cust16.git
+Replace XX with the number in your User ID.
+For instance if you are user 16, then the command will be git clone git@github.com:theworkshopuser/doggos-cust16.git

 <img src='images/bridge/b4g23.png' width='30%'>